-Families First, through its 28 years of service to our families, has prided itself in responding to the changing needs of our community.
-So, when over the past decade we noted the fact that mental health and behavioral health issues are clouding the lives of many children and their families, we knew we had to get involved.
-And we had to do so in the early years before a child’s behavioral or emerging mental health issues could become a life-long challenge affecting their school performance, family life, and relationships.
+Families First, through its 29 years of service to our families, has prided itself in responding to the changing needs of our community.
+So, when over the past decade we noted the fact that mental health and behavioral health issues are clouding the lives of many children and their families, we knew we had to get even more involved.
+And we need to do so in a child’s early years before behavioral or emerging mental health issues become a life-long challenge affecting school performance, family life, and relationships.

 In all our programs and services, prevention and early intervention are our goals – both to minimize effects on the child and family and to save us all the future costs of poor outcomes, such as involvement with the criminal justice system, dependency system, school failure, and ongoing health and mental health issues.